Automate Amplitude tasks via Rube MCP (Composio): events, user activity, cohorts, user identification. Always search tools first for current schemas.

 The skill fetches instructions or code from an external URL at runtime, and the fetched content directly controls the agent’s prompts or executes code.
 This dynamic dependency allows the external source to modify the agent’s behavior without any changes to the skill itself.

-Potentially malicious external URL detected (high risk: 0.80).
-The skill requires connecting to Rube MCP at runtime ("Add https://rube.app/mcp" and "RUBE_SEARCH_TOOLS" to fetch current tool schemas), so the external endpoint is a required runtime dependency that can change the agent's available tools/instructions and thus directly control agent behavior.
+Potentially malicious external URL detected (high risk: 0.90).
+The skill explicitly requires connecting at runtime to the MCP endpoint https://rube.app/mcp and instructs to call RUBE_SEARCH_TOOLS to fetch current tool schemas that directly determine the agent's available tools/instructions, making this external URL a required runtime dependency that controls agent behavior.

 If you maintain this skill, you can claim it as your own.
 Once claimed, you can manage eval scenarios, bundle related skills, attach documentation or rules, and ensure cross-agent compatibility.